Login / Register

 High-Yield Corporates

-• BAML Strategy on rising stars and fallen angel activity: “Heavy rising-star activity was one of the notable tailwinds for U.S. credit last year with $112 billion in paper being upgraded to investment grade.
-Fallen-angel volumes, in contract, remained subdued with only $22 billion in debt downgraded to high yield for the year.
-[We] see a more moderate pace of rising-star activity in 2024 (approximately $45 billion) while fallen-angel volumes should remain benign (approximately $30 billion).”
-3
+• BAML Strategy on rising stars and fallen angels: “Heavy rising-star activity was one of the notable tailwinds for high-yield (HY) cash last year with $112 billion in paper being upgraded to investment grade versus a more subdued $22 billion in debt downgraded to high yield.
+This year has seen a significantly more subdued pace of both rising-star and fallen-angel activity, with only $18 billion of the former and $5 billion of the latter.”
+Our analysis shows a continued moderate pace of rising star activity in 2024 (about $45 billion), while fallen angel volumes should remain benign (about $30 billion).
+4

 Bank Loans